The Replacements (TV series): Broadcast

 The series ran originally from July 28, 2006, to March 30, 2009, on Disney Channel in the United States.
-Although the series originally aired episodes on Saturdays at 8:00pm EST, it was moved to Mondays at 5:00pm EST. The show was taken completely off the air on August 27, 2011, after being aired for the last time on ABC Kids prior to its cancellation.
+Although the series originally aired episodes on Saturdays at 8:00pm EST, it was moved to Mondays at 5:00pm EST. The series aired for the final time on August 27, 2011, after being aired for the last time on ABC Kids prior to its cancellation.

-The Replacements was shown on Disney Channel UK and Ireland, Family Channel in Canada, Disney Channel Spain, Disney Channel (Latin America), and Disney Channel Mexico.
+The Replacements was shown on Disney Channel UK and Ireland, Family Channel in Canada, Disney Channel Spain and Disney Channel.

-Availability

-The entire series of The Replacements is available on iTunes.
-Disney+ only has season 1 available; season 2 is absent from the service for unknown reasons.